 Color photos of Elvis in performance in the ’50s in his gold suit are hard to find!
 This was taken on April 2, 1957, at the Maple Leaf Gardens in Toronto, Canada.
 “Although Toronto teenagers may have been quieter and better behaved than teenagers elsewhere, they managed to disappoint anyone who came to hear Elvis sing.
 From the time Elvis … walked on stage and smiled until he gave his last bump nearly an hour later, nearly every teenager in the place screeched at the top of his lungs.”
 (Elvis Collectors)

 5. Wowie zowie, baby!
-This sentence is so misinformed that I gave it two notes.
-A gold record—whether awarded unofficially by the record company, or officially by the RIAA (which began in 1958), always meant sales of one million (1,000,000) copies at the retail level.
+This sentence is so misinformed that I gave it two notes!
+A gold record for a single—whether awarded unofficially by the record company or officially by the RIAA (which began in 1958)—always meant sales of one million (1,000,000) copies.
 For unofficial awards (or “in-house awards”), this could represent global sales, but RIAA awards only reflected sales in the United States.

-6. The RIAA awarded a Gold Record to an LP album based on sales of one million dollars ($1,000,000) at the manufacturer’s, or wholesale, level.
+6. The RIAA awarded a Gold Record to an LP album based on sales of one million dollars ($1,000,000) at the manufacturer’s wholesale level.
 This figure was based on one-third (⅓) of the manufacturer’s suggested retail price.

 As that was usually $3.95 for a regular pop album, the value used for tallying up a Gold Record was one-third (⅓) of $3.95, or $1.32.
 That means that a regular catalog LP had to sell more than 750,000 copies to qualify for an RIAA Gold Record Award.

 As the cost of records rose over the years, the number of copies required to qualify dropped.
 By 1974, an album could qualify for an award with 450,000 sales: Dylan’s PLANET WAVES was the first so certified.